splynx/powerlynx-doc/networking/teltonika.md

 ![Teltonika latest firmware](images/teltonika_latest_os.png){data-zoomable}

-Go to `System/Maintenance/CLI` page and login to the CLI terminal.
-Use `root` as a login and your administrator password as a password.
-Use these commands to enable Radius incomming port:
+Go to the `System/Maintenance/CLI` page and log in to the CLI terminal.
+Use `root` as the login and your administrator password as the password.
+Use these commands to enable the Radius incoming port:
 ```
 uci set chilli.@chilli[0].coaport='3799'
 uci set chilli.@chilli[0].coanoipcheck='1'